linode/apl-docs/docs/apps/apps-overview.md

 ### Service Mesh & Proxy

 ### [Istio](istio.md)
-Istio is an open platform for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies and aggregate telemetry data.
+Istio is a Service Mesh for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies and aggregate telemetry data.

 ### [Nginx Ingress Controller](ingress-nginx.md)
 Nginx Ingress Controller is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.